digitalgreenorg/coco/readme.md

 				else:
 					raise NotFound( "Not allowed to download" )

   d.
-The authorization class created above should be used in Meta classís authorization field.
+The authorization class created above should be used in Meta class's authorization field.

 7)	Copy the media folder which contains the coco code into project/project_name folder.
 We now need to code two files, configs.js and dashboard.html file.
 8)	Configs.js file is used for configuring the forms.
 Each variable defined in this file either represents a server side model or a form.
 The dummy_config variable in the file represents a dummy configuration and describe the use of each of the options.